-The bottom left panel of Figure~\ref{fig:cont_H2_BrG} shows the combined line and continuum emission of the $1-0$~S(1) molecular hydrogen (H$_2$) transition at $2.12~\mathrm{\mu m}$.
-The continuum-subtracted H$_2$ emission (Fig.~\ref{fig:cont_H2_BrG}, bottom right panel) resembles that typically associated with protostellar outflows \citep[see, e.g.,][]{varricatt2010,caratti2015}, displaying even a bow-shaped like feature \citep[see, e.g.,][]{fedriani2018,ray2023,crowe2024,crowe2025}.
-However, as discussed in Section~\ref{sect:H2_PDR}, this emission is produced by UV-pumping and most likely traces a photodissociation region (PDR) with a bubble-like structure.
-Conversely, the Hydrogen Recombination Line (HRL) Br$\gamma$ at $2.16~\mathrm{\mu m}$ is detected exclusively toward the position of IRS~7 (see Fig.~\ref{fig:cont_H2_BrG} top right panel and Fig.~\ref{fig:spectra} top panel).
+The middle-right panel of Fig.~\ref{fig:cont_H2_BrG} shows the combined line and continuum emission of the $1-0$~S(1) molecular hydrogen (H$_2$) transition at $2.12~\mathrm{\mu m}$.
+The continuum-subtracted H$_2$ emission (Fig.~\ref{fig:cont_H2_BrG}, right panel) resembles what is typically associated with protostellar outflows \citep[see e.g.][]{varricatt2010,caratti2015}, even displaying a bow-shaped-like feature \citep[see e.g.][]{fedriani2018,ray2023,crowe2024,crowe2025}.
+However, as discussed in Sect.~\ref{sect:H2_PDR}, this emission is produced by UV pumping and most likely traces a PDR with a bubble-like structure.
+Conversely, the hydrogen recombination line (HRL) Br$\gamma$ at $2.16~\mathrm{\mu m}$ is detected exclusively towards the position of IRS~7 (see Fig.~\ref{fig:cont_H2_BrG} middle-left panel and Fig.~\ref{fig:spectra} top panel).
 In star-forming regions, the Br$\gamma$ line is often used as a tracer of accretion and ejection processes occurring very close to the central protostar \citep{coffey2010,alcala2014,caratti2016}.
-In our case, however, the emission is not spatially extended or presents a P-Cygni profile and therefore is unlikely to trace protostellar jets \citep{davies2010,fedriani2019} or the innermost region of accretion disks given its line profile \citep{garcia-lopez2020,garcia-lopez2024}, although this depends on the inclination angle.
-A detailed analysis of the Br$\gamma$ line profile and its possible origin is presented in Section~\ref{sect:BrG}.
+In our case, however, the emission is not spatially extended, or it presents a P-Cygni profile and therefore is unlikely to trace protostellar jets \citep{davies2010,fedriani2019} or the innermost region of accretion discs given its line profile \citep{garcia-lopez2020,garcia-lopez2024}, although this depends on the inclination angle.
+A detailed analysis of the Br$\gamma$ line profile and its possible origin is presented in Sect.~\ref{sect:BrG}.